 Validation is performed by automated data checks or manual review.
-Each process can create results.
-Results are logged in a session in a workspace.
+Each process can create error results.
+Error results are logged in a session in a workspace.
 Sessions define a series of validation and quality control transactions performed by data checks or manual review.
-Validation results are accessed through the Reviewer Results pane.
+Validation errors are accessed through the Reviewer Results pane.
 You can inspect each result (or anomaly) to understand why it was logged by the validation process.

 Connect to a Reviewer workspace

 A Reviewer workspace stores validation results in feature classes and tables.
 A project can contain only one connection to a Reviewer workspace.
 Once a connection to Reviewer results has been added in the project, another one cannot be added.

 To access the results in a session, you must first connect to a Reviewer workspace.

 - On the Insert tab, in the Project group, click the Connections drop-down arrow and click Add Reviewer Results.